 You can prompt students’ thinking about the movement of matter and energy in ecosystems by using the “Ecosystem Cycles” formative assessment probe from Uncovering Student Ideas in Life Science, Volume 1.
 (You can learn more about using formative assessment probes by reading the “Why Is My Shadow Always Changing?”
 Daily Do.)
 These probes are best used in three steps.

 In this case, students will acquire evidence from the data analysis task.

-Ask students examine the data carefully and look for patterns that can help them understand and explain how the shrimp obtain the matter and energy they need to survive.
-Point out to students that the final column in each data table jumps from Day 30 to Day 100, so it represents a longer timespan that the previous columns.
+Ask students to examine the data carefully and look for patterns that can help them understand and explain how the shrimp obtain the matter and energy they need to survive.
+Point out to students that the final column in each data table jumps from Day 30 to Day 100, so it represents a longer time span than in the previous columns.
 You can use the following questions to prompt student thinking, and students may need to obtain information through online research to support their sensemaking.

 Students should notice the following patterns.
 These patterns point to roles that each group of organisms plays in the system and to the interactions among living (biotic) and nonliving (abiotic) components of the system.

 After students analyze the data, revisit the Ecosystem Cycles probe.
 Give students time to reread and respond to the probe.
 Then have students share their responses and thinking.
 At this point, you want to press students to use evidence from the data to justify their explanations.
 If a student is committed to an explanation other than Felicia’s, then urge them to revisit the evidence.